shivang1989/-obsolete-playstoreReview/README.md

 # Google Playstore Reviewer

+[Edit 2023] - This does not work anymore as Google has changed few things in how reviews are laoded at client end.

 Automation for reading reviews of any app from playstore.

 This automation fulfills the need of fetching playstore app's reviews.
 Run getReviews.py and enter package name of required app.
 Package name can be directly fetched from playstore URL. https://play.google.com/store/apps/details?id=package-name